Convinced of this, I know that I will remain and continue with you all for your progress and joy in the faith,Philippians 1:25(NASB)

 Paul found his joy in Jesus and 'the joy of the Lord' is our strength too, and whether we live or die, our 'joy in the faith' is one of the many benefits we increasingly access as we abide in His love and He in us.

 May we never forget the far-reaching impact of Paul's ministry, because he was a man whose confidence was in God and considered that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.

-Heavenly Father, what an example the apostle Paul is - of a man whose driving passion was to exalt Christ in all he said and did, to minister to his brothers and sisters in Christ and to share the gospel of grace with the lost.
-I pray that I may have that same holy mindset, so that whether I live or die, my dear desire is to exalt the Lord Jesus in my life, to conduct myself in a manner worthy of the gospel of Christ and to stand firm with my Christian brothers and sisters.
-May I so grow in grace and in a knowledge of my Lord and Saviour that I may say with Paul - for me to live is Christ and to die is gain - this I ask in Jesus' name, AMEN.
+Heavenly Father, what an example the apostle Paul is, of a man whose driving passion was to exalt Christ in all he said and did, to minister to his brothers and sisters in Christ and to share the gospel of grace with the lost.
+I pray that I may have that same holy mindset so that whether I live or die, my dear desire would be to exalt the Lord Jesus in my life, to conduct myself in a manner worthy of the gospel of Christ, and to stand firm with my Christian brothers and sisters.
+May I so grow in grace and in a knowledge of my Lord and Saviour, that I may say with Paul, "for me to live is Christ and to die is gain."
+In Jesus' name, AMEN.